jenkinsci/kubernetes-plugin/README.md

 Multiple containers can be defined in a pod.
 One of them is automatically created with name `jnlp`, and runs the Jenkins JNLP agent service, with args `${computer.jnlpmac} ${computer.name}`, and will be the container acting as Jenkins agent.
-It can be overridden by defining a container with the same name.

 Other containers must run a long running process, so the container does not exit.
 If the default entrypoint or command just runs something and exit then it should be overridden with something like `cat` with `ttyEnabled: true`.

+**WARNING**
+If you want to provide your own Docker image for the JNLP slave, you **must** name the container `jnlp` so it overrides the default one.
+Failing to do so will result in two slaves trying to concurrently connect to the master.

 # Over provisioning flags